boazbk/crypto/lec_02_computational-security.md

 - The *honest parties* (the parties running the encryption and decryption algorithms) are extremely efficient, something like 100-1000 cycles per byte of data processed.
 In theory terms we would want them be using an $O(n)$ or at worst $O(n^2)$ time algorithms with not-too-big hidden constants.

 - We want to protect against *adversaries* (the parties trying to break the encryption) that  have much vaster computational capabilities.
 A typical modern encryption is built so that using standard key sizes it can  withstand the combined computational powers of all computers on earth for several decades.
-In theory terms we would want the time to break the scheme be at least $2^{\Omega(n)}$ or $2^{\Omega(\sqrt{n})}$ / $2^{\Omega(n^{1/3})}$ with not too small hidden constants.
+In theory terms we would want the time to break the scheme to be $2^{\Omega(n)}$ (or if not, at least  $2^{\Omega(\sqrt{n})}$ or $2^{\Omega(n^{1/3})}$) with not too small hidden constants.

-For understanding the *principles* behind cryptography, keeping track of those bits can be a distraction, and so just like we do in algorithms courses, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.
+For implementing cryptography in practice, the tradeoff between security and efficiency can be crucial.
+However, for understanding the *principles* behind cryptography, keeping track of concrete security can be a distraction, and so just like we do in algorithms courses, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.

 To a first approximation, there will be only two types of running times we will encounter in this course: